Juvygelbard/3dTetris/README.md

 A 3d Tetris game made using only numpy and simple tkinter 2d drawing rutines.

 #### Why is this?
-Because I had a very improtent thing to do and I was eager to procrastinate.
+Because I had a very important thing to do and I was eager to procrastinate.

 #### How to run?
 0. You need Python3 with numpy installed